estimated reading time: 34 min

 Provocation has a similar goal to the invitation.
 Only the way of stimulation can be more diverse.
 Blade strike, stamping, exaggerated backswings or pulling the weapon.

 False attack complements previous concepts with a fake attack, which does not intend to hit because it is too short, slow or otherwise imperfect.
-The attacker keeps it in reserve in order to react to the opponent’s provoked response.
+The attacker keeps a reserve in it to react to the opponent’s provoked response.

 First intention